caedumil/gameTitle/README.md

-# RomRenamer
+# gameTitle

-Utility to rename rom files using the information found on the rom's header.
+Utility to extract the game title from the ROM header.

 Currently support: